Tony Marston's Blog About software development, PHP and OOP

 "Reducing inter-dependencies" can only be achieved by reducing the number of modules which need to be connected.

-"Reducing the ripple effect" is achieved by reducing the degree of coupling to as loose as possible, not by removing the coupling altogether.
+"Reducing the ripple effect" is achieved by reducing the degree of coupling so that it is as loose as possible, not by removing the coupling altogether.

 Dependency injection is a design pattern that helps decouple software components by injecting dependencies into a component from the outside, rather than having the component construct them itself.